Smarden Primary School is an academy as part of The Kemnal Academies Trust (TKAT).

 Former Members of the LGB

 There are five meetings of the full Local Governing Body each academic year.
 They receive reports on the performance of both schools from the Head Teacher, and consider monitoring reports produced by individual governors on all aspects of the life of both schools, including pupil progress, attainment, behaviour, and wellbeing, as well as the ethos and values of the schools.
-In addition to this, there is a Finance Committee and a Premises Committee who have delegated responsibility.
+In addition to this, there is a Finance Committee who have delegated responsibility.

 The Finance Committee gives advice on setting and reviewing budgets in line with the School Improvement Plan.